 Monica Vir, Esq., Partner at law firm of Lindabury, McCormick, Estabrook & Cooper, P.C.

 In accordance with our by-laws the SHA trustees are elected each year by the membership at the Annual Meeting.
 The trustees elect the SHA officers at the trustees meeting following the Annual Meeting.
 The full list of Trustees Bios can be viewed here.

 Diane Riley, Executive Director

-Joseph Christensen, Membership Engagement
+Joseph Christensen, Membership and Communication Manager